 Our regulations provide a general license for the use of radioactive material contained in certain products or devices, provided the device has been manufactured and distributed by a manufacturer that holds a specific license issued by a state or federal agency.
 Examples of GL devices include tritium exit signs, gas chromatographs, density gauges, fill-level gauges, and static elimination devices.

-Consumer products containing radioactive material and source material used by the public are exempt from licensing requirements if they do not present an unreasonable risk to public health and safety or the environment.
+Certain consumer products containing radioactive material and source material used by the public may be exempt from licensing requirements if they do not present an unreasonable risk to public health and safety or the environment.
 These items have built in radiation safety features or limit the amount of radioactive material, so they are of very low risk to users.